How to Tell Your Story With Authenticity - Insights from The Outdoor Connection 2024

 Frankie Dewar (she/they) is a Social Media Coach and Marketing Consultant with a focus on using social media for good.
 She is also one of the directors of All The Elements and the person behind the All The Elements social media.
 Frankie spoke about how to approach social media.

-Francesca Turauksis (she/her) is an award-winning audio producer and podcast consultant.
+Francesca Turauskis (she/her) is an award-winning audio producer and podcast consultant.
 Her podcast company, Tremula Network, is an audio-first podcast network dedicated to unheard stories of adventure, nature and the outdoors.
 Francesca was talking about being a guest on podcasts.

 Personal Branding